Updated March 2, 2021

-Discover five ways to build a profitable portfolio.
+Discover five ways to build a real estate investment portfolio

 - Equity crowdfunding: Investors contribute money to projects to become partial owners.
 If the project succeeds, investors get a portion of the profits.